How to Set Investment Goals to Reach Financial Independence

 The best investment goals typically have three things in common:

-- Good investment goals are measurable.
 This means they are clear, concise, and definite.
 Saying to yourself, “I am going to set a goal of saving $50 per week” is useful because you can evaluate your finances and determine whether you succeeded or not.
-Either you did, or you did not, save $50 per week.
+You either saved $50 per week, or you didn't.
 In contrast, saying something like, “I am going to set a goal of saving more money each year” is somewhat useless because it doesn’t hold you accountable.

-- Good investment goals are reasonable and rational.
-If you say that you want to reach $1 million in personal net worth by the age of 40, you can use things like the time value of money formula to test whether or not your present rate of saving is sufficient.
+If you say that you want to reach $1 million in personal net worth by the age of 40, you can use tools such as the time value of money formula to test whether or not your present rate of saving is sufficient.
 You aren’t going to get there by putting aside $5,000 a year between the age of 18 and 40 at a historically, reasonably probable rate of return.
 This means you need to either lower your expectations or increase the amount of money you are putting to work each year.

 Important Questions When Setting Investment Goals